CaV1E/vscode-polymer1/README.md

 Array or Object property snippet with a function for the defaulted value.
 It is to ensure each element gets its own copy of the value.

+# Usage

+Type the prefix of the snippet (i.e. `p-basic`), press `enter` and the snippet unfolds.
+Tab through one or more place holders, enter a value or use the default provided.

 ## Features

-Below describes all available snippets (p:property, f:function, d:document).
+Below describes all available snippets (p:property, f:function, d:documentation, el:element, b:behavior).

 ### Property Snippets